WiltonFerreira/Revest-Stone-app/README.md

-# README
+# Revest-Stone-app

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Small app to Revest Stone, as a small business company that wants to control of Clients, Products and Prices.

+## Characteristics
-* Ruby version
+* Ruby 3.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 7.0

-* ...
+* PostgreSQL